-Carpet Area Calculator
+RERA Carpet Area Calculator in Square Feet

 RERA rule: Under Section 2(k), all properties must be sold and priced on carpet area.
 If a builder quotes price on super built-up area, calculate the carpet area equivalent before comparing.